Scalable Policy Maximization Under Network Interference: Computing Resources

+However, the regularization parameter can have a significant impact on regret in the early stages of the algorithm.
+In Figure \ref{fig:lambda}, we show the impact of $\lambda$ on regret for the grouped model of Section 3.2.2.
+A large $\lambda$ slows learning as the data struggles to overcome the weight of the prior, while a small $\lambda$ can cause the algorithm to overfit initially, causing increased regret.
+We see in Figure \ref{fig:lambda} that $\lambda=1$ appears optimal.

-\subsection{Computing Resources}
+\section{Computing Resources}

-The code to produce Figure \ref{fig1:agarwal_vs_sania} was run using a single Apple M4 CPU and 16GB of RAM.
-All other figures were produced on a high-performance computing cluster using 50 CPUs in parallel, each assigned 1GB of RAM.
+Figures were produced on a high-performance computing cluster using 50-75 CPUs in parallel, each assigned 1GB of RAM.
 The CPUs used were Intel(R) Xeon(R) Gold 6336Y.
+Gurobi software was used for all simulations.
+The authors received an academic license for free by registering through the Gurobi website.